Warren Truss: Early life

 Truss was born in the region of Kingaroy, Queensland.
 He attended Concordia Lutheran College in Toowoomba.
 He was a bean farmer before he entered politics.
 He was chair of the Sugar Coast Burnett Regional Tourism Board and a councillor of the Shire of Kingaroy 1976–90.
 He was Chairman of Kingaroy Shire Council from 1983 to 1990.

 Political career

 Truss's first attempt at a parliamentary seat was in the Queensland state parliament as the Nationals candidate at the 1988 Barambah by-election, triggered by the retirement of former premier Joh Bjelke-Petersen.
-However, Truss lost in an upset to the Citizens Electoral Council candidate Trevor Perrett, who later joined the National Party.
+However, Truss lost to Citizens Electoral Council candidate Trevor Perrett, who later joined the National Party.

 Parliament

 Truss was elected to the safe National seat of Wide Bay at the 1990 election.
 He was a member of the Opposition Shadow Ministry 1994–96.

 With the Liberal/National Coalition defeating the Australian Labor Party at the 1996 election, Truss was appointed Deputy Leader of the House 1997–98, Minister for Customs and Consumer Affairs 1997–98, and Minister for Community Services 1998–99.
 He was promoted to the John Howard cabinet and served as Minister for Agriculture, Fisheries and Forestry 1999–2005.